viamrobotics/docs/docs/tutorials/try-viam-sdk.md

 {{% /tab %}}
 {{< /tabs >}}

-Now, go to the **CONTROL** tab, and make sure you can monitor the camera feed from your Rover.
+Now, go to the **CONTROL** tab, and make sure you can monitor the camera feed from your rover.
 When you run your code, you should be able to see your robot move in a square.

 <img src="../img/try-viam-sdk/image2.gif" alt ="Overhead view of the Viam rover showing it as it drives in a square on the left, and on the right, a terminal window shows the output of running the square function as the rover moves in a square." width="100%"><br>